GaloisInc/pirate/spec/index.rst

 during deployment for software designed to run in multiple environments.

-The PIRATE language extensions are designed to facilitate the development of multi-enclave systems via common interfaces and modest compiler extensions to support annotations.
+The Pirate language extensions are designed to facilitate the development of multi-enclave systems via common interfaces and modest compiler extensions to support annotations.
 These annotations will not prevent buffer overflows, return-oriented-programming exploits or